A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: Experiment

 \subsubsection{Turning Maneuvers}

 To validate the effectiveness of \flores's steering capabilities, we compare the CoT between \flores and B2W while following circular paths of varying radius.
-As shown in Fig.~\ref{fig:turning}, all robots are required to maintain a circular path with a radius ranging from [0.5\,m, 2\,m], and travel at a constant input forward velocity $v_x= 0.4\,\textup{m/s}$.
-The angular velocity $\omega_{yaw}$ is calculated from a PID controller.
+As shown in Fig.~\ref{fig:turning}, the robots follow circular paths with a radius ranging from [0.5\,m, 2\,m], and travel at a constant input forward velocity $v_x= 0.4\,\textup{m/s}$.
+Using measured yaw from OptiTrack, the PID controller maps the tracking error to the desired angular velocity $\omega_{z}^{\text{cmd}}$ for the RL policy.
 During these path-following tasks, \flores utilizes the modified hip-yaw DoF as its steering mechanism to adjust its heading direction.
 In this maneuver, only the rear legs of \flores need to be lifted while the front legs remain in contact with the ground.
 In contrast, B2W needs to lift all its legs to continuously change its heading direction, resulting in significantly higher energy expenditure.
 Table \ref{tab:CoT_of_turning} illustrates that the smaller the turning radius, the more pronounced the advantages of \flores become in terms of efficiency.
 This is because a smaller radius necessitates more rapid changes in the robot's heading direction. \flores can accommodate this requirement effectively by simply using a larger steering angle provided by its modified hip-yaw DoF.
 However, B2W must lift and lower its legs at a higher frequency, which leads to increased energy consumption and reduced efficiency during turns.